chofchof/probml/lectures/book1/11/Linear_Regression.md

 Notice that the shape of the 2d posterior (middle column) in Figure 11.20 is an elongated ellipse (which eventually collapses to a point as $N\to\infty$).
 This implies that there is <u>a lot of posterior correlation</u> between $w_0$ and $w_1$, which can cause computational difficulties.

-- Each data point induces a likelihood function corresponding to a line which goes through the data point.
+- Each data point $(x_n,y_n)$ induces a likelihood function corresponding to a line $y=w_0+w_1x$ which goes through the data point.
-- When we look at all the data together, we see that predictions with maximum likelihood must correspond to lines that go through the mean of the data $(\bar x, \bar y)$.
+- When we look at all the data together, we see that predictions with maximum likelihood must correspond to lines that go through the data mean $(\bar x, \bar y)$.
 - There are many such lines, but if we increase the slope, we must decrease the intercept.
-Thus we can think of the set of high probability lines as spinning around the data mean, like a wheel of fortune.
+Thus we can think of the set of high probability lines as spinning around the data mean, like a <u>wheel of fortune</u>.
 - This correlation between $w_0$ and $w_1$ is why the posterior has the form of a diagonal line.

 It can be hard to compute such elongated posteriors.
 One simple solution is to <u>center the input data</u>, i.e., $x'_n=x_n-\bar x$.
 Now the lines can pivot around the origin, reducing the posterior correlation between $w_0$ and $w_1$.